 - 1 overnight support person will be allowed with the KDH Visitor Pass process outlined above.

-- COVID-19: patients being "ruled out" or positive for COVID-19 will be permitted to have no more than one visitor at any given time.
-The visitor must review/sign the COVID-19 Guidance for Visitors prior to visiting the patient.
+- COVID-19: patients being "ruled out" or positive for COVID-19 will be permitted to have no more than one designated visitor - this means a single individual who may come and go; for everyone's health, we cannot accommodate multiple different visitors, even if visiting one at a time.
+Overnight visits are not permitted.
+The designated visitor must review/sign the COVID-19 Guidance for Visitors prior to visiting the patient.

-- OB department – 3 visitors/support persons may visit.
+- OB/Maternity Unit – 2 visitors/support persons may visit.
 Each person must wear a visitor armband.
 In addition, a certified doula will be allowed to attend the birth as part of the medical team.
 This is supported by The American College of Obstetricians and Gynecologist (ACOG) and The Association of Women's Health, Obstetric and Neonatal Nurses (AWHONN).